mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 What is Docker?
 ========================

-Docker is a lightweight container mechanism, originally developed on LXC (Linux Containers) to isolate processes from each other.
+A lightweight container mechanism, originally developed on top of LXC (Linux Containers).

+It allows to isolate processes from each other, but also the building and management of container images in a repository, greatly facilitating it''s utilisation.

-It is lightweight because the use of a union filesystem allows only filesystem differences to be stored.
+It''s lightweight because it does not use a full Guest OS like VMs, but also through the use of a union filesystem allows only differences to be stored in a series of image layers.

 <img src="images/DockerLogo.jpg" alt="Drawing" style="width: 450px;"/>